magento/devdocs/guides/v2.2/cloud/project/project-start.md

 The `/var/log` directory contains logs for all environments.
 Use the `magento-cloud ssh` command to log in to the environment to access the `/var/log` directory.

-For Pro, the deployment log for Staging and Production is in `/var/log/platform` directory.
+For Pro, the deployment log for Staging and Production is in the `/var/log/platform` directory.
 Magento-specific logs are in the `<magento-root-dir>/var/log` directory.
+Pro projects have a three-node structure and each node contains logs with specific information for that node.

 {:.bs-callout .bs-callout-tip}
 You can also [set up log-based Slack and email notifications]({{ page.baseurl }}/cloud/env/setup-notifications.html).